 You get to use Arceus for the final battle with Nobunaga.

-The hero's ultimate form isn't available until all of the senior warlord episodes are complete, thus unlocking his or her own special episode, making this something like a five minutes to midnight super power.
+The hero's ultimate form isn't available until all of the senior warlord episodes are complete, thus unlocking his or her own special episode; then you have to get your link with the Eeveelution of your choice up to 90%, making this more of a five minutes to midnight super power.

 Another example is choosing to evolve your Eevee into Glaceon.
 To do so, you need to use it in Nixtorm... the last nation before the final battle.
 As a tradeoff, you'll be super-effective against all of Nobunaga's Dragon-type Pokémon.